Nice to meet you.

 Theatre and film majors past, present, future; amateurs and professionals, hobbyists.
 Actors, designers, directors, technicians, playwrights, composers, choreographers, cinematographers.
 If you participate in any way in the process of bringing stories to life onstage or screen, I made this for you.
 If the tech struggle is real, if you currently have seventeen jobs, if you know what it is to miss a wedding, birth, or funeral for a gig, if you’d rather be in rehearsal than anywhere else, if your schedule is killing your health and wellness and you just can’t stop, yes.
 Come in.
 Put on your blacks, grab a yummy beverage, and let’s get down to it.

 "I was told you would see right into my soul, and you did.
 I am so grateful."

 What to know more about me?

 My preferred vices are coffee, wine, and goat cheese.
 I love days off and tech rehearsals equally.
-I'm a political feminist, pronouns she/her/hers.
+I'm a queer political feminist, pronouns she/her/hers.
 Some students call me Moon Mom.

-I live in Chicagoland with movement-teaching partner Joseph, wild and free three-year-old Jack, tiny cat Calpurnia, and a jungle yard full of medicine I'd like to know more about.
+I live in Chicagoland with movement-teaching partner Joseph, wild and free four-year-old Jack, tiny cat Calpurnia, and a jungle yard full of medicine I'd like to know more about.
 For teenage me, the ultimate dream was to work in the theatre while growing a family, and lemme tell ya, finding balance and ease in this craziness has been equal parts painful and pretty.